jmfarthin/horiseon-code-refactor/README.md

-# Code Refactor Starter Code
+# Horiseon Website Code Refactor

+## Description

+Refactor HTML and CSS to be semantic and improve accessibility while making the code concise and clean.